Get insider access

 Our Verdict

-The XGIMI MoGo 2 Pro is sub-par for watching movies.
+The XGIMI MoGo 2 Pro is inadequate for watching movies.
 It's not bright enough for even moderately lit rooms, so you must turn off the lights.
 It has a wide color gamut in SDR but isn't bright enough to make colors pop.
 It has HDR10 support, but it doesn't mean much on a projector this dim.
-Thankfully, its contrast is very good, so it does deliver a pleasant-looking image in pitch-black rooms.
+Its contrast is mediocre, so it looks fine, even if rather unimpressive, in dark rooms.
 The projector has poor pre-calibration image accuracy, but you can significantly improve its accuracy with its basic calibration options, which we highly recommend if you care about accurate colors.

 Pros